 The final asset class supported by NSBroker is that of cryptocurrencies.
 To clarify, you’ll be trading digital currencies in the form of CFDs, meaning that you won’t own the underlying asset.

 All in all, the number of markets available at NSBroker is very poor.
 Although the most traded instruments in the investment arena – such as forex, oil, gold, and major indices are covered, the variety of markets is extremely limited.
 In particular, you won’t be able to trade stock CFDs – which in my view, is somewhat disappointing.

 While the number of tradable markets at NSBroker is thin on the ground, this might not necessarily be a problem if the platform is competitive in the fee department.

 NSBroker charges a commission on each and every CFD market that it offers.
 Although you might think that this is industry-standard, it actually isn’t.
 On the contrary, there are heaps of regulated platforms in the online space that allow you to trade CFDs in a 100% commission-free environment.
-Among many others, this includes eToro, Plus500, and Capital.com.
+Among many others, this also includes eToro.

 Nevertheless, the commissions charged by NSBroker are very competitive.
 The specific amount and structure will, however, depend on the market that you wish to trade.

 Cryptocurrencies and indices can be traded at a fixed commission percentage of 0.05%.
 This will be charged at both ends of the trade.